 Results figure 9.
-The harbour seal population in the Limfjord showed a 5.6% annual increase, and has been fluctuating around 1,000 seals for 25 years.
+The annual growth rate of counted harbour seals in the Limfjord was 3.2% during the assessment period 2003-2016, and has been fluctuating around 1,000 seals for 25 years.
 Immigration from the Wadden Sea link it to the latter population, which is why the status of this population is uncertain.